 In this section, you will learn how to design the web interface for your application.

-The web interface and the process reflecting the business logic of your application are closely connected.
+The web interface and the process reflecting the business logic of your application are closely related.
 Usually, you design the web interface first.
-For planning the design of screens and rule settings, however, it is required that you have a clear understanding of how the process to be connected to the web interface will look like.
+For planning the design of screens and rule settings, it is required that you have a clear understanding of the process and what the web interface to be connected to it is to look like.

 Designing a Web Interface

 To create a web interface, proceed as follows: